-Beyond our current setting of periodic Inquiry (table 1), there is not much that can be done to fix Inquiry, because it is a core feature of the BlueTooth specification (section 3.2).
-The only workaround is to use Co-Link to bypass entirely the Inquiry process (section 6.4).
+Beyond our current setting of periodic Inquiry (table 1), there is not much that can be done to fix Inquiry, because it is a core feature of the BlueTooth specification.
+The only workaround we can currently think of is to use Co-Link to bypass entirely the Inquiry process (section 5.3).

-4.2 Issues with Paging
+6.2 Issues with Paging

-If a node tries to connect (Paging) to a node that does Inquiry, it will fail (section 4.1).
+If a node tries to connect (Paging) to a node that does Inquiry, it will fail (section 6.1).
 Similarly, if two nodes Page each other at the same time, they both will fail.
-Therefore, we had to make the Co-Link process over BlueTooth explicitly asymmetric: only the initiator attempts to do a SDP query.
+Therefore, we had to make the Co-Link process over BlueTooth explicitly asymmetric : only the initiator attempts to do a SDP query.